 Expected Backup Power Duration

-The battery backup is expected to last up to 8 hours in the event of a power outage depending upon battery age, usage, and environment.
-The estimated life expectancy for the battery is 2-4 years depending on power outage frequency and environment.
+The battery backup is expected to last either 8 hours or 24 hours (depending on the battery you purchase) in the event of a power outage.
+Battery age, usage and environment can also have an impact on the amount of time the battery will last The estimated life expectancy for the battery is 2-4 years depending on power outage frequency and environment.

 Instructions for Proper Care and Use of Your Battery